Some townspeople have said, "Our current central fire station setup still works. Why change it?"

 Well, it does not work.
 The existing building dates back to the Model "T" Ford era, with doors that are too narrow, ceilings not high enough for today's fire engines and insufficient space for the number of fire and EMT vehicles we have now.
 The building is also in need of drastic repair, lacks energy efficiency and is on property that is too small for expansion.
 Our equipment and manpower is split between the existing Station Avenue building and the newer police station.
 That arrangement does not allow our EMT personnel and firefighters, many of whom are cross-trained, to respond to emergencies in accordance with the state-mandated time limits.
 Fire and EMT staff currently occupy space in the police station that our Police Department needs right now for their own use.

 Training of personnel is spread out all over the place.
 Vehicles are in the central station and police station, the meeting room is at the Lost Lake Fire Station and the ladder training is at one of the public schools in town.
 During a three-hour training period, over an hour is used for just traveling and setup from one place to the other to complete a session.
 The town is paying personnel for that time, a hidden expense.
-As is true for doctors, nurses, engineers, lawyers and other professionals, fire and EMT personnel are required by the state to have continuing education and training to maintain
+As is true for doctors, nurses, engineers, lawyers and other professionals, fire and EMT personnel are required by the state to have continuing education and training to maintain their certifications.
+That is to the benefit of all of us.

 If everything was at the new fire station, as it has been designed, the class training would be done in the meeting room, the ladder training right outside and within the combined rear exit stair/training tower and atop the roof of the meeting room.
 There would be no time wasted with traveling and, unlike our current going from one place to another, everyone and their equipment would be available immediately in the event of an emergency call.
 The savings in wages alone, over the long term, would pay for the meeting room and the combined rear exit/training tower.
 We would also meet the state required response times to emergency calls.